Xayton/standup-timer/README.md

 ## How to use
 The configuration is specified using the URL query parameters:
 - `name`: the name of the meeting/stand-up
+- `random=true`: the list of people will be shuffled when loading the page
 - `total`: the total duration of the meeting, in seconds.
   If omitted, the sum of the time for each person will be used as the total.
 - any other query adds a line in the list of people.
 For example: